aws/neptune-gremlin-client/README.md

 By default, `eagerRefreshWaitTimeMillis` is not configured.

 If you do configure `eagerRefreshWaitTimeMillis`, you must also supply an event handler using the `onEagerRefresh()` builder method.
-The handler is simply an instance of `Supplier<EndpointCollection>` – when invoked, it must return an `EndpointCollection`.
+The handler is an implementation of the `OnEagerRefresh` interface.
+Its `getEndpoints()` method is passed an`EagerRefreshContext` (currently empty, but there to hold context information in future versions of the Neptune Gremlin Client) and must return an `EndpointCollection`.

 The following example shows how to create a `GremlinClient` that will refresh its endpoints after 5 seconds have passed trying to acquire a connection: